MARRDZGT/adaptive_photon_counting_for_coherent-state/README.md

 # Adaptive Photon Counting for Coherent-state
-In this repository you can find the code to reproduce the plots of the paper Determination of the asymptotic limits of adaptive photon counting measurements for coherent-state optical phase estimation.
+In this repository you can find the code to reproduce the plots of the paper https://doi.org/10.1038/s41534-022-00601-8